LordBrom/HighlightDuplicates/readme.md

 ### Ignore List
 `Default: []`

 Lines matching entires in this list, will be ignored for all functions.
+Leading and trailing white space, as well as letter case, will be ignored when checking lines against the ignore list.

 `
 	"ignore_list": ["This line will be ignored"]